Skip to main content

 Monitor mode

 When defining a policy, you can choose between two modes, specified in its spec.mode.
-By default, the policy is deployed in mode: protect, where it accepts, rejects, or mutates requests.
+You deploy a policy in mode: protect by default.
+The policy then accepts, rejects or mutates requests.

 One can choose to deploy a policy in monitor mode.
 In monitor mode: